Geometric interactions between bricks and $\tau$-rigidity: Preliminaries, setting and notations

 Henceforth, by $\mathcal{F}_A$, or simply $\mathcal{F}$ when there is no risk of confusion, we denote the $\tau$-tilting fan of $A$ described in the above theorem.
 We will regard this fan as living in $K_0(\proj(A))_\mathbb{R}$, which is identified with $\mathbb{R}^n$.
 We can also regard it as a fan in $\mathbb{Q}^n$ but in that case, we will explicitly say so.
 Moreover, $\mathcal{F}^{\circ}$ denotes the union of interior of the maximal cones of $\mathcal{F}$.

 \begin{remark} The fan $\mathcal{F}$ described above is often seen as the counterpart of the $g$-vector fans of cluster algebras and sometimes it is called the ``$g$-vector fan" of $A$.
-However, we avoid this term and simply call it the \emph{$\tau$-tilting fan} of $A$.
-In particular, we remark that $A$ may have $g$-vectors which do not belong to the $\tau$-tilting fan $\mathcal{F}$. \end{remark}
+However, we avoid this term and simply call it the \emph{$\tau$-tilting fan} of $A$, particularly because $A$ may have $g$-vectors which do not belong to $\mathcal{F}$ (see Theorem \ref{Thm: complete tau-fans}). \end{remark}

 Recall that a fan $\mathcal{G}$ in $\mathbb{R}^n$ is called \emph{complete} if $\mathcal{G}=\mathbb{R}^n$.